-Employers who offer individual coverage health reimbursement arrangements (ICHRAs) must provide a notice to eligible employees regarding the ICHRA's coverage.
+Employers that offer individual coverage health reimbursement arrangements (ICHRAs) must provide a notice to eligible employees regarding the ICHRA's coverage.
 This notice must be provided at least 90 days before the beginning of each plan year.
-For ICHRAs that operate on a calendar year basis, this notice must be provided by Oct.
-3, 2024, for the upcoming 2025 plan year.
+For ICHRAs that operate on a calendar-year basis, this notice must be provided by Oct.
+3, 2025, for the upcoming 2026 plan year.
 A model notice is available for employers to use.

 Oct.
-3, 2024-Provide QSEHRA Notice for the 2025 Plan Year (Calendar-year Plans Only)
+3, 2025-Provide QSEHRA Notice for the 2026 Plan Year (Calendar-year Plans Only)

-Employers who offer qualified small employer health reimbursement arrangements (QSEHRAs) must provide a notice to eligible employees regarding the QSEHRA's coverage.
+Employers that offer qualified small employer health reimbursement arrangements (QSEHRAs) must provide a notice to eligible employees regarding the QSEHRA's coverage.
 This notice must be provided at least 90 days before the beginning of each plan year.
-For QSEHRAs that operate on a calendar year basis, this notice must be provided by Oct.
-3, 2024, for the upcoming 2025 plan year.
+For QSEHRAs that operate on a calendar-year basis, this notice must be provided by Oct.
+3, 2025, for the upcoming 2026 plan year.

 Oct.
-14, 2024-Provide Medicare Part D Notices to Plan Participants
+14, 2025-Provide Medicare Part D Notices to Plan Participants

 Notify Medicare Part D eligible individuals by Oct.
-14, 2024, whether the health plan's prescription drug coverage is creditable or non-creditable.
-CMS has model notices that employers may use.
+14, 2025, whether the health plan's prescription drug coverage is creditable or noncreditable.
+CMS has model notices for employers to use.

 Oct.
-15, 2024-File Form 5500 for the 2023 Plan Year (Calendar-year Plans Only)-Form 5500 Deadline Was Extended
+15, 2025-File Form 5500 for the 2024 Plan Year (Calendar-year Plans Only) if Form 5500 Deadline Was Extended

 File Form 5500 with the DOL by Oct.
-15, 2024, if you have a calendar-year plan and applied for the automatic 2.5-month filing extension.
+15, 2025, if you have a calendar-year plan and applied for the automatic 2.5-month filing extension.

 Oct.
-31, 2024-File Form 941, Employer's Quarterly Federal Tax Return
+31, 2025-File Form 941, Employer's Quarterly Federal Tax Return

 File Form 941 with the IRS by Oct.
-31, 2024, to report the federal income tax, Social Security tax and Medicare tax you withheld from your employees' pay during the third quarter of 2023 (July, August and September).
-Employers who timely deposited all taxes when due have 10 additional calendar days to file Form 941 or until Nov.
-10, 2024.
-However, since Nov.
-10, 2024, is a Sunday, the extended deadline is the next business day, which is Nov.
-11, 2024.
+31, 2025, to report the federal income tax, Social Security tax and Medicare tax you withheld from your employees' pay during the third quarter of 2025 (July, August and September).
+If your company was timely in depositing all taxes when they were due, the filing deadline is extended to Nov.
+10, 2025.

-November 2024
+November 2025